MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

 10 letters or digits:
-- Three letters (not case sensitive)
+- Three letters (not case-sensitive)
-- A letter in C, P, H, F, A, T, B, L, J, G (not case sensitive)
+- A letter in C, P, H, F, A, T, B, L, J, G (not case-sensitive)
 - A letter
 - Four digits
 - A letter that is an alphabetic check digit